 Rich in history, essential oils have been used worldwide to heal and improve health for centuries.
 Many cultures, including the ancient civilizations of Egypt, Greece, India, China, and the Middle East, have extensive documentation of essential oils.
-Their uses have varied from religious & spiritual practices (incense) to methods of treatments for ailments (medicine) and cosmetic application (perfume).
+Their uses have varied from religious & spiritual practices (incense) to methods of treatments for ailments (plant medicine) and cosmetic application (perfume).

 The name’s origin comes from the word “essence” due to the extraction of plant oils from their seed, bark, stems, roots, flowers, or fruits.
 Traditionally, people use essential oils (once called aromatic oils) by applying them to their bodies or diffusing them into the air.
 In India, natives have been using essential oils in Ayurvedic practices (considered the oldest medicine by many scholars) for over 5,000 years.
 Old texts from Ancient Egypt, Asia, and the Mediterranean describe various procedures and rituals involving “healing perfumes” and “oil ointments.”

 Essential oils have a wide range of medicinal and therapeutic properties.
 Some of the commonly reported effects & benefits of these properties are:

 Our sense of smell is incredibly powerful and directly linked with the limbic system of the brain.
 This area of the brain processes our memories and emotions.
 When we smell essential oils those molecules travel and transform in our bodies, are interpreted by the limbic system, and have an effect on our behavior and mood.
 Since smells have a direct impact on our nervous system it’s useful to incorporate essential oils as a tool for stress relief.